In this guide, we outline the countries with the most expensive, and cheapest electricity prices across the world.

 Argentina – 0.01

-Wikipedia has a list of electricity prices globally in a table at wikipedia.org
+There’s a list of global electricity prices for major countries in a table at wikipedia.org

 You can sort the table for cheapest to most expensive, or vice versa.